CCL opposes internet censorship

 The government has extended this censorship of the internet to all communications devices including mobile phones.
 On these devices, content rated MA15+ (for matrue audiences) is restricted to adults (18+).

 Much of the 'research' on which the Howard government based its censorship of the internet has been seriously questioned by investigative journalists.
-See Peter Mare's article debunking a government report on internet censorship.
+See Peter Mare's article debunking a government report [This website is no longer available - link removed] on internet censorship.

 Read CCL's media release about internet censorship.